 Bruce Sanguin’s intensely personal and courageous account of his psychological healing is riveting, moving, insightful, poetic, and instructive.
 Words fail – I couldn’t put the book down!
-With loving support and psychedelic medicine, the charismatic minister our congregation knew and loved has pushed his evolutionary edges even further.
+With loving support, the charismatic minister our congregation knew and loved has pushed his evolutionary edges even further.
 Dismantled is honest, beautifully written and profound.
-I?ll read it again, this time marking passages with a highlighter to reflect further on my personal resonances and Sanguin’s insights on Jesus’ teaching.
+I?ll read it again, this time marking passages with a highlighter to reflect further on my personal resonances.
 Highly recommended!

 Stirs the gut, whispers to the dream world and provokes action.
 This book provides an off-roadmap for the integration of subtle, buried traumas, towards a whole version of self.
 Many authors explore the unconscious mind; Bruce Sanguin takes the reader to uncommon depths, and in so doing inspires inner inquiry and awakening.
 His honesty, humility and experienced wisdom bring fresh perspective and hope for healing – both individual and collective.
 I look forward to this book finding its way to far and wide places.